amir-zeldes/RFTokenizer/README.md

 To cite this tool, please refer to the following paper:

-Zeldes, Amir (2018) A CharacterwiseWindowed Approach to Hebrew Morphological Segmentation.
+Zeldes, Amir (2018) A Characterwise Windowed Approach to Hebrew Morphological Segmentation.
 In: *Proceedings of the 15th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology*.
 Brussels, Belgium.

 ```
 @InProceedings{,